 This page contains statements made by the Office of the Police and Crime Commissioner for Surrey.
-Statements are made in specific circumstances and may not relate to a news item published by this office.
+Statements are made in specific circumstances and will usually be published separately to other news items or updates shared by our office:

 - Read our latest news

 - Read the Commissioner’s responses to national reports on performance and police complaints